turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 Define the method and run the test again.
 Fix the `ArgumentError` by giving it a parameter.

-The failure we get is a failed assertation, but the error message isn't very helpful, we need to check what it's actually trying to prove:
+The failure we get is a failed assertion, but the error message isn't very helpful, we need to check what it's actually trying to prove:

 This is the code: